 What’s interesting to note about comparing Tissot watches with Hamilton watches is that when it comes to the inner workings of their timepieces, it is nigh similar to each other.
 In terms of craftsmanship, material, and movement – Tissot and Hamilton are basically on equal footing.
-This is a good thing and will help narrow down your choices down the line.
+This is a good thing and will help narrow your choices down the line.

-Now, then will be taking the best watches from each brand for comparison down below and figure out what nuance factors will be the deciding factor on which one best suit an individual customer.
+Now, then will be taking the best watches from each brand for comparison down below and figure out what nuance factors will be the deciding factor on which one best suits an individual customer.